olive-language/olive/docs/ownership.md

 # Ownership and Memory Safety

 Olive manages memory through Ownership-Based Resource Management (OBRM).
-There's no garbage collector — instead, the compiler tracks ownership at compile time and inserts deallocation exactly where it's needed.
+There's no garbage collector.
+The compiler tracks ownership at compile time and inserts deallocation exactly where it's needed.
 You get deterministic memory management without writing `free`.

 ## The Three Rules of Ownership

-1. Every value has exactly one **owner** — the variable that holds it.
+1. Every value has exactly one **owner**: the variable that holds it.
 2. There can only be **one owner** at a time.
 3. When the owner goes out of scope, the value is **dropped**.